Translation is available for this contentVáltás magyarra

 In recognition of our commitment and high-quality work, we have been awarded

 - the Human Rights Prize of the Calouste Gulbenkian Foundation (2017),

 - the Sakharov Prize for Freedom (2019),

 - European Economic and Social Committee’s EU Civil Solidarity Prize (2021),

 - shortlisted for the Council of Europe Parliamentary Assembly Václav Havel Prize (2018),

 - and nominated for the Nobel Peace Prize (2021).

 WHY DO WE HAVE THE CITY OF HELSINKI IN OUR NAME?

-As a result, self-organising groups referring to the Final Act in their names, began demanding that their states respect the rights laid out in Helsinki.
-The Hungarian group was founded in 1989 to monitor the fairness of the first free elections, but already designated the issues of refugees and detention as its main areas of focus in its Founding Declaration.
+As a result, self-organising groups, referring to the Final Act in their names, began demanding that their states respect the rights laid out in Helsinki.
+The Hungarian group was founded in 1989 to monitor the fairness of the first free elections, but already designated the issues of refugees and detention as its main focus areas in its Founding Declaration.